-- Select DIC-new in the Simulation list, and click Profile Settings or double-click DIC-new. - Select the "Appear in Driver as" option, choose one of the predefined custom simulation names (Simulation-1 through Simulation-10) from the menu, and then click Apply.
+- 2. Select DIC-new in the Simulation list, and click Profile Settings or double-click DIC-new. - Select the "Appear in Driver as" option, choose one of the predefined custom simulation names (Simulation-1 through Simulation-10) from the menu, and then click Apply.

 NOTE: Choose a name that is not already linked with another simulation.
-If you try to define two profiles with the same name, you will get an error message.
+You cannot define two profiles with the same name.